 Targeted familial screening of first-degree relatives of people found to have HCM or who suffer SCD is widely recommended and included in current NHS policy: the National Service Framework (NSF) on arrhythmias and sudden cardiac death (2005) recommended case finding in first degree relatives of victims of sudden cardiac death who died younger than 40 years of age.
 This population will include a proportion of cases of deaths from HCM.
-Pre-participation screening of young athletes who engage in competitive or elite sports is practiced in Italy and the USA, and supported by several international organisations including FIFA and the International Olympic Committee.
+Pre-participation screening of young athletes who engage in competitive or elite sports is practiced in Italy and the USA, and supported by the European Society of Cardiology and several international organisations including FIFA and the International Olympic Committee.
 Notably, the British Heart Foundation is not currently supportive.